Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 \subsection{Explainability}

-A critical consideration in health monitoring systems is explainability, which contributes to the overall trustworthiness and adoption of such systems.
-For the purposes of this study, we adopt the perspective that explainability is essentially equivalent to interpretability \cite{miller_explanation_2019,molnar_interpretable_2023}, which in turn can be defined as the degree to which a system's operations can be understood by a human \cite{biran_explanation_2017}.
-Two commonly used and complementary approaches to explainability in AI systems are: 1. prioritising human understanding of generated outputs; and 2. providing explicit explanations for those outputs \cite{miller_explanation_2019}.
+A critical consideration in health monitoring systems, particularly those that incorporate AI, is explainability.
+For the purposes of this study, we adopt the perspective that explainability is essentially equivalent to interpretability \cite{miller_explanation_2019}, which in turn can be defined as the degree to which a system's operations can be understood by a human \cite{biran_explanation_2017}.
+Explainability contributes significantly to the overall trustworthiness and adoption of systems in the health domain.
+Two complementary approaches to explainability in AI systems are prioritising human understanding of generated outputs, and providing explicit explanations for those outputs \cite{miller_explanation_2019}.
+The former can be achieved by using techniques that are inherently intuitive and easily comprehensible (intrinsic explainability), or by explaining the workings of a model after it has been trained (post hoc explainability) \cite{molnar_interpretable_2023}.
+We examine both intrinsic and post hoc explainability below, followed by a consideration of explicit explanations and their quality.